Simple Life runs two resorts on Koh Tao, both situated along Sairee Beach.

-The variety of different backgrounds that diving interns originate from is vast.
+The variety of different backgrounds that people joining our programs originate from is vast.

 The one common theme which unites all interns is that they’re are looking for excitement and adventure, to experience life on a beautiful tropical island, learn new skills and explore the amazing aquatic realm, meeting similar people from all over the world.

-Some people are using our Koh Tao scuba diving internships as an extended break or scuba diving gap year - it's a very economical way to experience the Far East, and gaining a professional PADI scuba diving qualification gives you a means to earn money whilst you travel.
+Some people are using our scuba diving internships as an extended break or scuba diving gap year; it’s a very economical way to experience life in Asia, and gaining a professional PADI scuba diving qualification gives you a means to earn money whilst you travel.

 For other individuals the decision to join one of our PADI dive internships is a change of career, seeking a more challenging and fulfilling line of work.
-This becomes especially attractive during the current economic down turn, where escaping a tedious job in the West is probably the best thing you can do!
+This becomes especially attractive with western economies slowing, where escaping a tedious job in the West might turn out to be the best thing you can do!

 Although not exclusively, a large portion of our diving interns are pre or post university gap year students from all over the globe.
 Taking a diving internship in Thailand is a great way to get some perspective, before returning home to make big life decisions about what direction you go in.
-And for sure the skills and experiences you receive in Koh Tao, will help you along the way, developing leadership, team-working, organizational and problem solving skills, gaining an appreciation of how a busy operation runs, and experiencing life overseas.
+And the skills and experiences you receive here on Koh Tao will be sure help you along the way, developing leadership, team-working, organizational and problem solving skills, gaining an appreciation of how a busy operation runs, and experiencing life overseas.